 3. Make sure they’re thirsty.

+Motivation for kids is tough if they don’t want for something.
 Someone who is never thirsty is never motivated to look for water.
 So, we need to dismantle the “entitlement” economy so many parents have established and make sure your child is required to earn access to what he wants by accomplishing real goals.
 “Learned helplessness” has to be taught.
 Set deadlines.
 Impose structure.

 We need to dismantle the “entitlement” economy so many parents have established and make sure your child is required to earn access to what he wants by accomplishing real goals.